Carpet cleaning technician using a truck-mount steam cleaner

 Can I see when a customer opens an estimate or invoice?

-How do you handle post-flood and water damage emergency calls?
+How do you handle post-flood and water-damage emergency calls?

 Can I document before/after stain photos so customers stop disputing the result?